Gothic-Modding-Community/gmc/docs/ObjectPersistence.md

 ### A practical example

-Let's propose that we have class which is declared like so:
+Let's propose that we have a class which is declared like so:

 ```cpp
 class zCMyClass : public zCObject